DrCuis/.github/profile/README.md

 Welcome to the **C**uis **D**ocumentation **P**roject

 ## What you will find here
-In a unique place, easy to identify (http://doc.cuis.st), is documentation, in various formats, for the free [Cuis-Smalltalk](http://cuis.st) system.
+Documentation, in various formats, in a unique place, at an easily identifiable url (https://doc.cuis.st), for the free [Cuis-Smalltalk](https://cuis.st) system.
 The documentation is structured in four categories:

-* **Tutorials** This is the documentation you want to read when first learning Cuis or when you want to learn a very specific facet of Cuis.
+* **Tutorials** This is the documentation you want to read when first learning Cuis, or when you want to learn a very specific facet of Cuis.
 * **How-to guides** These guides are step-by-step procedures to resolve specific problems.